Your Quick Guide To Crane Attachments

 1. Large Goods Lifting Cage

-Used for: Transporting large materials like frames, sheet goods, or machinery components securely across a construction site via crane.
+Used for: It is designed to lift large and awkward products and for Transporting large materials like frames, sheet goods, or machinery components securely across a construction site via crane.
+It is ideal for the cabinetry, air conditioning and glazing industries, and to lift products safely onto high rise constructions.

 2. Standard Goods Cage

-Used for: Safely moving smaller tools, loose items, and building materials that could otherwise shift or fall during lifting.
+Used for: It is designed to safely moving smaller tools, loose items, and building materials that could otherwise shift or fall during lifting.

 3. Crane Forks

-What it is: Adjustable forks similar to those on a forklift, designed to attach to a crane hook.
+What it is: Crane forks, or crane lift pallet hooks, are adjustable forks similar to those on a forklift, designed to attach to a crane hook.
+Crane lift pallet hooks must be designed to meet Australian Standard AS4991.

-Used for: Lifting palletised loads such as bricks, tiles, or building supplies where precision placement and flexibility are needed.
+Used for: They are designed for the overhead lifting of palletised loads such as bricks, tiles, or building supplies where precision placement and flexibility are needed.

 4. Crane Forks Cage